-The Outpatients project aims to provide benchmarked analytics across Outpatient departments, by looking at the detailed workings of Outpatient departments in Acute Trusts.
+The Outpatients project aims to provide benchmarked analytics across all Outpatient departments.
 The project includes profiling of service models, access and availability, activity, workforce, finance and quality.
 Specific deep-dive areas include referral and clinic management, appointment slot issues, IT systems and overdue follow-ups.

 This project is for all providers of Outpatient services.
 Subscribing members will receive: